iambumblehead/scroungejs/README.md

  9. **Build a larger tree found in _./getStarted/app/_.**

- Multiple trees may be discovered and concatenated and .css files that associate with a tree will be discovered as well.
+ Multiple trees may be discovered and concatenated and .css files that associate with a tree will be discovered.

  ```bash
  $ node ./scrounge.js -i ./getStarted/app --isConcatenated=true \